robenkleene/audio-references/logic-pro/logic-pro.md

 - To set the cycle length to the selection, `^click` the Cycle button.
 (Turn on "Auto Set Locators")

-## Looping Regions

-For some reason you can only drag to loop regions when automation isn't visible (Toggle automation with `a`).

 ### Removing Clicks

 #### Fade Out

 - Select the audio
 - In the inspector on the left (toggle with `I`), under "More", enter a "Fade Out" of `1` (for `1ms`).

-## Automation

-- Double-click an automation point to delete it.

 ## MIDI Editing